 Textile production contributes more to climate change than international aviation and shipping combined.

-Nudnik engineers our 'Future-Proof' kidswear from pre-consumer textile waste that would otherwise pollute the planet.
+Nudnik engineers it's 'Future-Proof' kidswear from discarded fabric scraps that would otherwise pollute the planet.

 Since launching in Toronto, Canada in late 2016, Nudnik has been making headlines throughout North America and Europe with their brand of 'FUTURE-PROOF' kidswear that's wrapped and shipped in zero-waste packaging.

 "At Nudnik, we truly believe waste is the greatest resource of our time"

 Each of Nudnik's genderless core styles are not only engineered to reduce textile waste pollution, but also protect the resources traditional apparel manufacturing exploits.

 We're on a mission to create clothing that not only combats the growing global waste problem, but actively seeks to help solve it.